mysuperlink/Javascript-concepts/react/README.md

 	export default LoadHoc(SomeComp);

+Difference between bind in constructor vs render()

+	bind in render has issue everytime render happens it created an instance of the function which can lead to many instances bind in constructor is better just it has one issue which might not update on hot reloading you bind a new method wont reflect in hot reload as hot reload doesnt call constructor function

+What does mapStateToProps and mapDispacthToProps do ?
+	mapStateToProps takes the redux store state
+	mapDispacthToProps dispatch action it returns props

+Why is connect ?

+	React Redux connect() generates an intermediate component: that's why you receive data as this.props, and not as this.state. connect is a curried function, which means it return a function.
+This returned function takes WrappedComponent as input.
+	Connect is a higer order component.

 Why do react shows a warning like "uncontrolled input of type text to be controlled.
 Input elements should not switch from uncontrolled to controlled (or vice versa)" when input type text value is set?